 Using Windows classes and handles

 To write games, we do not need to know a lot about Windows programming.
 What we need to know is how to open a windows, how to process messages and how to call the main game loop.
+The starting purpose of a Windows application is to create a window.
+After the windows is created, we can do various other things, like processing events and handling call-backs.
+These events are finally used by the game framework to display sprites on the screen and make them movable and interact able so that we can play a game.

 Getting ready